 A2 = new advertising expenditure

-Elasticity as a spectrum, showing change in demand from low sensitivity at left to high sensitivity at right.
+The graphic demonstrates elasticity as a spectrum, showing change in demand from low sensitivity (left) to high sensitivity (right).

 1. Perfectly inelastic demand